Skip to Main Content

 What the Regular Returns For

-Restaurant also represents a specific moment in Singapore's development as a fine-dining destination: a 2010 opening that coincided with the Marina Bay Sands complex changing the city's commercial and cultural geography.
+The restaurant also reflects a specific moment in Singapore's development as a fine-dining destination.
 The location within a large luxury retail complex might suggest a hotel-dining compromise to a visitor unfamiliar with the room, but the format and kitchen practice operate at a level independent of the surrounding retail context, comparable in that sense to how Atomix in New York City or Emeril's in New Orleans have built reputations that exist separately from their physical neighbourhoods.
 General Manager Eric Li Xing oversees operations, and the ownership structure involves Tetsuya Wakuda alongside Marina Bay Sands, which has not altered the kitchen's independence in practice across fifteen years of operation.

 Planning Your Visit